 Class size for required courses, most of which are taken during the first year, will be close to or the same as the number of students admitted that year.
-Elective courses, most of which are taken during the second, third and fourth years have an average enrollment of 12 students.
+Elective courses tend to be taken during the second, third, and fourth years tend to have an average enrollment of 12 students.
 SOPP currently has 12 full-time faculty and approximately 50 volunteer clinical faculty members who are full-time practitioners in the Dayton, Cincinnati, and Columbus areas.
 Clinical faculty members are involved in supervising SOPP students in affiliated clinical practicum sites and they may also be involved in other training activities with SOPP students.

 I have taken graduate courses in another program.
 Will the courses I have taken in my Master’s (or Doctoral) program transfer to the SOPP?

 Students entering the program who have taken graduate-level course work in a master's, doctoral, or another graduate program: if the content covered in a course you have taken in another graduate program is judged to be equivalent to that covered in an SOPP course, a course waiver may be approved.

 If a student is granted a course waiver for one or more graduate-level courses, these will not be reflected on the student's Wright State University transcript, but the student will not be required to take the equivalent course in the SOPP curriculum.
 Credit for supervised clinical practicum experiences may also be waived if it is substantively equivalent to supervised practicum in the SOPP program.

 Waiver of credit for prior courses or supervised experiences will make time available during which students can enroll in other courses, work on the dissertation, or involve themselves in other educational experiences.

 Please contact us for further information or to schedule an appointment with an Admissions Representative.